en

 The claim must be submitted within 90 days of the end of the IPS or the end of the previous ACS.

-The claim must be submitted on-line to the INPS based on the information contained in the INPS circular No. 45 of 27 March 2012.
+The claim must be submitted online to INPS based on the information contained in the INPS circular No. 45 of 27 March 2012 (in Italian).

-• This can also be done via online services offered by patronage institutes and intermediaries of INPS.
+• using the telematic services offered by patronage institutes and intermediaries of the Institute.

-The ordinary time limit for issuing measures is set by Law No. 241/1990 at 30 days.
+The ordinary deadline for issuing the measures is set at 30 days under Law no. 241/1990.
 In some cases the law may set different deadlines.

-The table shows the deadlines exceeding 30 days, established by the Institute by means of Regulations.
+The table (in Italian) shows the deadlines exceeding thirty days, set by the Institute with a Regulation.

-In addition to the deadlines for issuing the measure, the table also indicates the person responsible for it.
+In addition to the terms for the issuance of the measures, the table (in Italian) also indicates the relevant manager.

 These might interest you